 Sexual abuse is a deeply traumatic experience that can have a lasting impact on a survivor’s life.
 If someone you love has gone through this experience, it is essential to be there for them and provide them with the support they need to heal.

 Bachus & Schanker Wins – Over $1 Billion Recovered

 Helping A Loved One Who Just Went Through The Trauma Of Sexual Abuse

 All survivors of sexual assault will have their own unique experiences following the traumatic event.
 While survivors may require support in different forms, support in general is critical to a victim’s healing.
 As the loved one of a sexual assault survivor, it’s important to know how to offer help to sexual assault victims so that they can begin rebuilding the life that they deserve.

 At Bachus & Schanker, we understand the importance of listening to survivors and standing up to protect them when they are unable to do so for themselves.
-Our victim advocates work with survivors of sexual assault to help give them the justice and restitution they deserve.
+Our victim advocates and sexual assault lawyers work with survivors of sexual assault to help give them the justice and restitution they deserve.

 Ways To Support A Loved One Who Was Sexually Abused

 When considering how to help a sexual assault victim, there are different ways you can offer support.
 Depending on their age, the trauma they are experiencing, and their openness to talk about their experience, some ways may work better than others.
 Below are some common tactics to consider as you work with your loved one through this difficult time.

 - Listen to them and believe them – It’s an incredibly difficult thing for a sexual assault survivor to share their experience, even with a trusted friend or loved one.
 If a victim comes to you and confides in you about their sexual assault, let them speak and believe them when they do so.
 The very act of speaking up about the abuse can be a good step toward healing for victims.
 Very few reports of sexual assault are false, so it’s important that if a victim does share their assault with you, you believe them.